MedSpa Market Pro logoGet Free Audit

 • Add SMS touchpoints: Supplement email with 2 to 3 text messages during the sequence.
 SMS open rates (95%+) dramatically outperform email for appointment reminders and CTAs.

-Primary KPI: Track email open rate, click-through rate, and consultation bookings attributed to the nurture sequence.
+Search metric: Track email open rate, click-through rate, and consultation bookings attributed to the nurture sequence.
 A well-built sequence converts 15 to 25% of opted-in leads into booked consultations.

 Learn more about email strategy: Explore our MedSpa Email Marketing Services.

-Pro Tip: The single most important email in your sequence is the patient success story.
+Patient psychology note: The single most important email in your sequence is the patient success story.
 Send it on day 5, after the lead has received educational content but before the final booking push.
 Include a real patient's timeline (month 1 through month 6), their experience with the program, and a direct consultation link.
 This email consistently generates the highest click-through rates in medical weight loss nurture sequences.

 Want these strategies implemented for you?